krooken/ComparativeCaseStudies/README.md

 TuLiP and Supremica models of the AD-example are found in the AutonomousDriving folder.

 # Supremica
 Supremica.jar, built from the latest snapshot of Supremica, is included in this repository.
-To launch the Supremica IDE, simple run the following command:
+To launch the Supremica IDE, simply run the following command:
 ```console
 foo@bar:~$ java -Xms512m -Xmx1280m -cp "Supremica.jar" org.supremica.gui.ide.IDE
 ```
-To import the Supreica models used in the case studies of the paper, click File -> Open.
+To import the Supremica models used in the case studies of the paper, click File -> Open.

 # Licence
 Supremica.jar is released under the [Supremica Software License Agreement](https://github.com/krooken/ComparativeCaseStudies/blob/master/LICENCE_SUPREMICA).
 To other files, GNU GPLv3 applies.